IoT dashboard- An IoT control panel for all your smart devices

 A few examples where IoT dashboards play a key role are

 IoT Energy monitoring system includes planning and management of power consumption patterns in different settings such as residential and industrial.
 IoT dashboards help in the effective integration of energy economy concerns with environmental control needs.
-IoT dashboards make both.
-The HVAC system is a case example.
-In Multi-Storey buildings and Offices, it becomes very important to monitor the power consumption of ACs
+An HVAC system is a case example.
+In Multi-Storey buildings and offices, it becomes very important to monitor the power consumption of ACs .

 Although GPS tracking is quite an old method used by logistics for tracking vehicles, it is worthwhile to upgrade it and benefit from IoT systems.
-IoT dashboard integrated with GPS tracking helps optimize logistical and fleet management by optimizing routes, increasing fuel efficiency, weather conditions and other factors.
+IoT dashboards integrated with GPS tracking help optimize logistical and fleet management by optimizing routes, and increasing fuel efficiency, weather conditions, and other factors.
 This can help increase profitability in the logistics business.

 Farmers are increasingly switching to precision agriculture with the help of IoT sensors with the aim to raise crop yields.